JBara97/Pollution-Game/README.md

 # Pollution-Game
-Agent based simulations for the Pollution Game with migration.

-Also contains the final paper,
+Code base for the paper,

   J Bara, F P Santos, P Turrini, The Role of Space, Density and Migration in Social Dilemmas.
 The 22nd    International Conference on Autonomous Agents and Multiagent Systems.
-(2023)
+(2023) https://dl.acm.org/doi/10.5555/3545946.3598692

-and the poster for AAMAS (2023).
+as well as the paper and the poster for AAMAS (2023).